 In addition to explaining why women have been neglected, scholars have additionally mapped where women are in conflict, examining what organisations they participate in and what roles they hold, in order to compensate for the academic gap.
-Not only have findings been made with regard to the general activities such as women's advocacy for peace in time of conflict39 but also their role in active combat.
-Taking a cross-national approach, Henshaw analysed 72 armed group spanning different ideological backgrounds to illuminate women's involvement.
-40 Utilising a data-set from Uppsala Conflict Data Program and the Peace Research Institute Oslo, she assessed the validity of three key assumptions about women in armed groups drawn from mainstream scholarship: women do not participate in the majority of armed rebel groups; participation by women in active combat or leadership roles is infrequent or non-existent; and women are more likely to be present where forced recruitment or coercive recruitment tactics are used.
-She found that women are actively involved in nearly 60% of all rebel groups examined; women are combatants in nearly one third, holding leadership positions in over one-quarter of all groups in the sample; and most movements where women are active rely primarily on the voluntary recruits.
+Not only have findings been made with regard to the general activities such as women's advocacy for peace in time of conflict (see Confortini, 2012; Harris, King, & Cohn 2019) but also their role in active combat.
+Taking a cross-national approach, Henshaw (2016) analysed seventy-two armed group spanning different ideological backgrounds to illuminate women's involvement.
+Utilising a data-set from Uppsala Conflict Data Program and the Peace Research Institute Oslo, she assessed the validity of three key assumptions about women in armed groups drawn from mainstream scholarship: women do not participate in the majority of armed rebel groups; participation by women in active combat or leadership roles is infrequent or non-existent; and, women are more likely to be present where forced recruitment or coercive recruitment tactics are used.
+She found that women are actively involved in nearly 60% of all rebel groups examined; women are combatants in nearly one third, holding leadership positions in over onequarter of all groups in the sample; and, most movements where women are active rely primarily on the voluntary recruits.
 From such mappings, it is evident that women, regardless of the lack of an account, actively participate in armed conflict.